Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 - `documentdb_uri` (replace "lzimage3" with your **unique string**)
 - `documentdb_key`

-If you already have Python installed, you can keep using your version.
+If you already have Python installed (which is the case for DSVM), you can keep using your version.
 Otherwise, download Python 3.5.3 from [Python Software Foundation](https://www.python.org/downloads/) and install it.
 Then go to the command window and type the following:

 ````bash
 cd <path-to-data_management-folder>
 pip install -r requirements.txt
 python 1_upload_historical_data.py
 ````

 After running the above code, you can verify that the data has been uploaded successfully.
 To check the contents in Azure Storage Blob, go to the [Azure Portal](https://ms.portal.azure.com) and navigate to the resource group you just created.
 Then click on the Azure Storage Blob you created (type "Storage account") and click on "Blobs" in the **Overview** panel.
 Two containers have been created: *images* and *models*.
 Click on *images* to view the images that have been uploaded.

 To check the contents in DocumentDB, navigate to the resource group you just created.
 Then click on the DocumentDB you created (type "NoSQL (DocumentDB) account") and click on "Document Explorer" in the left panel.
 Then select "image_collection" from the drop-down menu in the right panel and you will see the documents that have been created.
 Click on any ID to check the contents of that document.
 In each document the attribute "azureBlobUrl" points to the corresponding image saved on the Blob.